10 Of The Best 90s Halloween Costumes

 5. Beetlejuice

-Okay, yes, Beetlejuice was released in the late 80s, but it was surely a cult hit for 90s kids everywhere.
-Beetlejuice and Lydia could be a great couples costume, but they've also released these amazing masks for Adam and Barbara Maitland.
+Yes, Beetlejuice was released in the late 80s, but it was indeed a cult hit for 90s kids everywhere.
+Beetlejuice and Lydia could be great couple costumes, but they’ve also released these fantastic masks for Adam and Barbara Maitland.

-In recent years, I have obsessively Googled how to recreate these masks myself, and often found that I am probably not artistic enough to create anything near that caliber, so these masks are awesome for the less crafty folk who still want to impress with the Halloween costume!
+In recent years, I have obsessively Googled how to recreate these masks myself and often found that I am probably not artistic enough to create anything near that caliber.
+Hence, these masks are fantastic for the less crafty folk who still want to impress with the Halloween costume!

 You can buy Barbara’s mask here.